leo-arch/clifm/README.md

 # CLiFM
 > The KISS file manager: text-based, ultra-lightweight, lightning fast, and written in C

+Latest version: 0.18.0.
+This is the first POSIX-2008 compliant and FreeBSD compatible version.
+Version 0.17.2 is the first one to work on ARM machines.
-This new version (0.17.2) brings a lot (really, a lot) of bug fixes and some new features like: a trash system (freedesktop compliant), keyboard shorcuts (very handy), a little messages system to keep track of important messages and errors, "sel" keyword and ranges auto-expansion, ELN expansion with the TAB key, including a Bash-like quoting system (absolutely great), colors customization, and commands sequential and conditional execution (very useful).
+Since version 0.16.0 a lot (really, a lot) of bug fixes and some new features were added: a trash system (freedesktop compliant), keyboard shorcuts (very handy), a little messages system to keep track of important messages and errors, "sel" keyword and ranges auto-expansion, ELN expansion with the TAB key, including a Bash-like quoting system (absolutely great), colors customization, and commands sequential and conditional execution (very useful).
 Consult the manpage for more information).
 I also added support for translations (using `gettext`).
-This is besides the first version to work on ARM machines.

 ![alt_tag](https://github.com/leo-arch/clifm/blob/master/images/clifm.png)